LCX (LCX) Price Up 7.8% This Week

 Buying and Selling LCX

-It is usually not possible to buy alternative cryptocurrencies such as LCX directly using US dollars.
-Investors seeking to acquire LCX should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
+It is usually not presently possible to buy alternative cryptocurrencies such as LCX directly using U.S. dollars.
+Investors seeking to trade LCX should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy LCX using one of the aforementioned exchanges.

 Receive News & Updates for LCX Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for LCX and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.